- General Information About the Processing of Personal Data

-(1) The protection of your personal data is of particular importance to us.
+(1) The protection of your personal data is of utmost importance to us.
 The aim of the following information is to provide you with a comprehensive explanation of how your personal data is processed through the use of our websites and services.

 (2) The controller according to Art.
 4 No. 7 of the General Data Protection Regulation (“GDPR”) is: